Twitter/X doesn't offer a "delete all" button, and many third-party tools introduce privacy and security risks of their own.

 3. API Limitations

 Twitter/X frequently changes API rules.
 Many cloud tools stop working, slow down, or require subscriptions when limits change.
+This is why many users now prefer methods that don't require API access.

 For users deleting tweets for privacy reasons, these risks defeat the purpose.

-Step 2: Use a Local Deletion Tool
+Step 1: Open a Local Deletion Tool

 Step 3: Choose What to Delete